sqz0914/PaperSeeker/README.md

 Key features:
 - Semantic search using vector embeddings (powered by Llama 3.2 model)
 - Hybrid search combining vector similarity with BM25 text search for improved accuracy
-- LLM-based reranking of search results to improve relevance
+- LLM-based filtering of search results to improve relevance
 - Augmented generation of paper summaries and insights
 - User-friendly web interface with chat-based interaction